colinpriest/pdfs-to-mindmaps/README.md

 ## What it does

 1. **Extracts text** from PDFs using PyMuPDF
+2. **Detects content type** using ChatGPT to classify documents as scientific papers or other types
-2. **Analyzes content** using ChatGPT to:
+3. **Analyzes content** using ChatGPT with appropriate prompts:
-   - Label document sections
+   - **Scientific papers**: Traditional academic analysis with sections like Abstract, Methods, Results
+   - **Other documents**: Generic analysis suitable for business reports, articles, manuals, etc.
-   - Extract topics and techniques with supporting evidence
+   - Extract topics and techniques/concepts with supporting evidence
    - Cluster related topics across the corpus
-   - Normalize technique names and variants
+   - Normalize technique/concept names and variants
-3. **Generates outputs**:
+4. **Generates outputs**:
    - Interactive HTML graph (`graph.html`) with Cytoscape.js
    - Detailed topics report (`topics_report.md`) with summaries and insights
    - Mind map outline (`mindmap_outline.md`) for import into mind mapping tools